mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-10-02-anniversary-portrait.md

 ---
-layout: work
+layout: media
 title: "Happy Anniversary"
-description: "PaperFaces portrait of my wife on our wedding day drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of my wife on our wedding day drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-anniversary-portrait-lg.jpg
   thumb: paperfaces-anniversary-portrait-150.jpg